Human Rights and Immigration Law

 Human Rights Act

-To meet the requirements on the grounds of Human Rights, you must be unable to go back to your country of origin due to there being a genuine risk that you will be exposed to torture, inhuman or degrading treatment or punishment should you return to that country.
+To meet the requirements on the grounds of Human Rights - otherwise known as a human rights visa UK - you must be unable to go back to your country of origin due to there being a genuine risk that you will be exposed to torture, inhuman or degrading treatment or punishment should you return to that country.

 The following are generally considered as Human Rights and freedoms: